stefmolin/data-morph/README.md

 * The `ShapeFactory.AVAILABLE_SHAPES` attribute contains a list of available shapes, which are also visualized in the `ShapeFactory` documentation.

+## Data Morph in the Classroom

+Data Morph is intended to be used as a teaching tool to illustrate the importance of data visualization.
+Here are some potential classroom activities for instructors:

+- **Statistics Focus**: Have students pick one of the [built-in datasets](https://stefaniemolin.com/data-morph/stable/api/data_morph.data.loader.html#data_morph.data.loader.DataLoader) and morph it into all available target shapes.
+Ask students to comment on which transformations worked best and why.
+- **Design and Coding Focus**: Have students [create a new dataset](https://stefaniemolin.com/data-morph/stable/custom_datasets.html) (*e.g.*, your school logo or something that the student designs) and morph that into multiple target shapes.
+Ask students to comment on which transformations worked best and why.
+- **Math and Coding Focus**: Have students create a custom shape (there will be a tutorial in the future) and try morphing a couple of the built-in datasets into that shape.
+Ask students to explain how they chose to calculate the shape and comment on which transformations worked best and why.

+If you use Data Morph in your classroom, I would love to hear about it.
+Please [send me a message](https://stefaniemolin.com/contact/) detailing how you are using it and how it goes.

 ## Acknowledgements

 This code has been altered by Stefanie Molin ([@stefmolin](https://github.com/stefmolin)) to work for other input datasets by parameterizing the target shapes with information from the input shape.
 The original code works for a specific dataset called the "Datasaurus" and was created for the paper *Same Stats, Different Graphs: Generating Datasets with Varied Appearance and Identical Statistics through Simulated Annealing* by Justin Matejka and George Fitzmaurice (ACM CHI 2017).

 The paper and video can be found on the Autodesk Research website [here](https://www.research.autodesk.com/publications/same-stats-different-graphs-generating-datasets-with-varied-appearance-and-identical-statistics-through-simulated-annealing/).
-The version of the code placed on GitHub at [jmatejka/same-stats-different-graphs](https://github.com/jmatejka/same-stats-different-graphs), served as the starting point for the Data Morph code base, which is on GitHub at [stefmolin/data-morph](https://github.com/stefmolin/data-morph).
+The version of the code placed on GitHub at [jmatejka/same-stats-different-graphs](https://github.com/jmatejka/same-stats-different-graphs), served as the starting point for the Data Morph codebase, which is on GitHub at [stefmolin/data-morph](https://github.com/stefmolin/data-morph).

 Read more about the creation of Data Morph [here](https://stefaniemolin.com/articles/data-science/introducing-data-morph/) and [here](https://stefaniemolin.com/data-morph-talk/#/).